Too Much Training Can Tax Athletes' Brains

 Blain was part of a team that studied 37 male triathletes who volunteered to take part in a special training program.
 "They were strongly motivated to be part of this program, at least at the beginning," Blain says.

 Half of the triathletes were instructed to continue their usual workouts.
-The rest were told to increase their weekly training by 40 percent.
+The rest were told to increase their weekly training by 40%.

 The result was a training program so intense that these athletes began to perform worse on tests of maximal output.